alex-apezera/FlowLab/README.md

 ## Additional features

 The EPM model supports the simulation of solid objects being introduced into a fluid, both with and without melting.
-An effective thermal-conductivity model is used for this purpose.
+An effective thermal-conductivity model is used in case of solid objects.

 The solid object may initially have the melting temperature $T_{\{cold}}$.
 It then undergoes the melting process under the influence of thermal conductivity.
 > **Note:** The EPM method assumes the existence of a "melting interval" where $T_{\{cold}}$ is lower than $T_{\{melt}}$ by a small amount (0.01°C by default).